 What Is a Percussion Massager?

-You may have seen some of the personal trainers at your gym using these fancy handheld percussion massagers.
+At some point during your workouts you might have seen some of the personal trainers at your gym using these fancy handheld percussion massagers.
 Or maybe you have seen them on TV while watching NBA players and MMA fighters on the sidelines getting warmed up for the event.
-So what in the world is a Percussion Massager?
+So, what in the world is a Percussion Massager?

-Percussion massagers are special handheld gun shaped machines that deliver a barrage of short rapid strokes that penetrate deep into the tissue to help with pain-relief, relaxation, and tissue repair.
+Percussion massagers are special, handheld, gun-shaped machines that deliver a barrage of short, rapid strokes that penetrate deep into the tissue to help with pain-relief, relaxation, and tissue repair.
 This special form of massage also improves blood circulation and loosens stiff muscles.
-When performed by a masseuse you might recall a series of quick, light, chops from the hands and wrist when they ask if you would like percussion massage.
+When performed by a masseuse, you might recall a series of quick, light, chops from the hands and wrist when they ask if you would like a percussion massage.
 The Quantum Percussion Massager actually replicates this action 3300 times in a single minute on its highest setting.

-Maybe you are not on the starting line up for the LA Lakers or preparing for a sold out pay per view UFC fight, but many athletes of all skill levels are beginning to incorporate the use of percussion massagers before and after their training sessions.
-Maybe you work in a office setting and find yourself needing to get up and stretch every 30 minutes or you work in a strenuous job on your feet all day.
-The percussion massager benefits are overwhelming.
+Maybe you are not on the starting line up for the LA Lakers or preparing for a sold-out pay per view UFC fight, but many athletes of all skill levels are beginning to incorporate the use of percussion massagers both before and after their training sessions.
+Maybe you work in an office setting and find yourself needing to get up and stretch every 30 minutes.
+Or maybe you work in a strenuous job where you are on your feet all day.
+The benefits of a percussion massager are overwhelming.

 Using a Percussion Massager For Rehab